PaloAltoNetworks/terraform-aws-vmseries-modules/modules/names_generator/README.md

-# Palo Alto Networks - flexible names generator
+# Palo Alto Networks Flexible Names Generator

 A Terraform module for flexible names generation for resources created in AWS by VM-Series modules.